O. R. Kelu

-O. R. Kelu (born 2 August 1970) is an Indian politician and Minister for the Welfare of Scheduled Castes, Scheduled Tribes and Backward Classes in the second Pinarayi Vijayan government.
-He got elected as the MLA for the second term from Mananthavady, Wayanad, Kerala.
+O. R. Kelu (born 2 August 1970) is an Indian politician who served as the Minister for the Welfare of Scheduled Castes, Scheduled Tribes and Backward Classes in the Second Pinarayi Vijayan government.
+He served as the MLA from Mananthavady, Wayanad, Kerala, for two terms until 2026.

 Personal life

 Son of Raman and Ammu, he was born at Wayanad on 2 August 1970.
 Kelu is from Kurichiya tribe.
 Kelu is a farmer by profession.
 He is married to Santha P. K. and has two daughters.
 He is a SSLC dropout.
 He was once a daily wage worker.

 Political career

-He was the Member of Thirunelly Grama Panchayat for five years and became the President of Tirunelly Grama Panchayat for 10 years.
-He was the Member of Mananthavady Block Panchayat for 2 years.
-He was selected to the council of ministers of second Pinarayi Vijayan Cabinet as K Radhakrishnan had resigned his post he was allotted as Minister for Welfare of Scheduled Castes, Scheduled Tribes and Backward Classes after he was elected to 18th Lok Sabha from Alathur.
-Also he is the first CPM minister from Wayanad.